Thresh Nasus Deck Guide and Matchups

 Mulligan for: Dunekeeper, Baccai Reaper, Fading Icon, Vile Feast.
 Keep Thresh or Black Spear if you have a good early hand.
-Keep Blighted Caretaker or Ravenous Butcher if you have a sacrifice fodder for it, and keep Cursed Keeper if you have them.
+Keep Ravenous Butcher if you have a sacrifice fodder for it, and keep Cursed Keeper if you have Ravenous Butcher.

 - Discard Aggro leverages discard synergies for a very explosive early game.
 Some games are won through the board-flood and board-wide buffs – and when they are not enough the deck looks to close with powerful payoffs like Jinx and Crowd Favorite.